 Google Assistant relies on your Google Business Profile and your website's overall local SEO.
 If you've already invested in Google visibility, you have a head start here.

 The same optimization that helps you rank in Google Search and Google Maps helps you show up in Google Assistant voice results.
+Your reviews are also critical for voice search visibility… here's how to build your review strategy ethically.

 → Action step: If you haven't already, claim your Google Business Profile and ensure all information is complete and current.